Dynamic Workload Scaling

 At the time of writing, the M series for the Nexus 7000 supports native encryption of Ethernet frames through the IEEE 802.1AE standard.
 This implementation uses Advanced Encryption Standard ( AES ) cipher and a 128-bit shared key.

 In the following lab guide, we demonstrate Cisco ACI.
-To extend Cisco ACI, we have different designs, for example, multi-site and multi-pod.
+To extend Cisco ACI, we have different designs, such as multi-site and multi-pod.
 This type of design overcomes many challenges of raising a data center, which we will discuss in this post, such as extending layer 2 networks.

 One crucial value of the Cisco ACI is the COOP database that maps endpoints in the network.
 The following screenshots show the synchronized COOP database across spines, even in different data centers.
 Notice that the bridge domain VNID is mapped to the MAC address.
 The COOP database is unique to the Cisco ACI.